 The per capita income in Seattle in 2018 was $68,836, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $275,344 for a family of four.
 However, Seattle contains both very wealthy and poor people as well.

 Seattle is an extremely ethnically-diverse city.
 The people who call Seattle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seattle residents report their race to be White, followed by Asian.
-Important ancestries of people in Seattle include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Seattle include German, English, Irish, Italian, and European.

 The most common language spoken in Seattle is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.